jaredjak/ISU/coms309-project/README.md

 I was one of four developers and focused entirely on the frontend Android development using **Java**, **XML**, and the **Android SDK**.
 My specific contributions include:

-- **Bottom Navigation View**: Designed and implemented navigation for key screens (Home, Marketplace, Cosmetics, Leaderboard, Club Chat).
+- **Bottom Navigation View**: Designed and implemented navigation for key screens (Home, Marketplace, Cosmetics, *Leaderboard, Club Chat).
 - **Skins & Marketplace UI**: Built dynamic UI components using `RecyclerView` to display available skins and real-time market updates.
 - **Achievements Screen**: Created an achievements system with tiered progress and dynamic display logic (including Roman numeral levels and color-coded tiers).
 - **Club Chat & Global Chat**: Integrated WebSocket chat with message rendering, achievement display badges, and reporting tools.
-- **Sign-Up & Settings Flow**: Developed the sign-up activity with form validation, a hidden SSN field (Easter egg-style), and account deletion logic.
+- **Sign-Up & Settings Flow**: Developed the sign-up activity with form validation, a hidden SSN field, and account deletion logic.
 - **End-to-End Espresso Tests**: Implemented full UI testing using Espresso for features like Sign Up, Market transactions, Club Chat interactions, and Settings/account deletion.

 ---